 The warehouse becomes a shipping hub when the products are placed in it.
-When you receive an order, the products are shipped from the storage facility to the customers directly.
+When you receive an order, the products are shipped directly from the storage facility to the customers.

-If the manufacturer delivers the products in an unassembled form, the company allots areas in the warehouse to assemble products for the end consumer.
+If the manufacturer delivers the products in an unassembled form, the company allows areas in the warehouse to assemble products for the end consumer.

 Rental Storage Space

-If owning and maintaining a private warehouse is costly and too big for your business, you can consider renting some space in your warehouse to other businesses.
+If owning and maintaining a private warehouse is costly and too big for your business, consider renting some space in your warehouse to other businesses.

 Elements of Warehousing

 Warehousing is not just a place to store goods.
 It is an assembly line, fulfillment center, and much more.
-There are various elements of warehousing that can help you with the protection, storage, and transportation of products:
+Various elements of warehousing can help you with the protection, storage, and transportation of products: